-The time period for administrative review of a proposal to make an emergency regulation permanent is 30 days.
-This is inconsistent with the 30 working day period for review of a proposed regulation generally.
-This inconsistency does not make sense - in each case the Office of Administrative Law is reviewing a proposed permanent regulation that has been adopted under the full rulemaking procedure.
-The proposed law eliminates the inconsistency by increasing the period for review of a proposal to make an emergency regulation permanent to 30 working days.
+The period for review of a proposal to make an emergency regulation permanent is 30 "days."
+This is inconsistent with the 30 "working day" period for review of a regulation generally.
+There is no apparent reason for this inconsistency - in each case the Office of Administrative Law is reviewing a proposed permanent regulation that has been adopted under the full rulemaking procedure.
+The proposed law would eliminate the inconsistency by increasing the period for review of an emergency regulation to 30 working days.